maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 9. `columns` : string containing an integer `"n"`.
 How many vertical answer lists to display.
 By default, this is not used.
 If it is specified, then the styling will change to a grid-format with multiple vertical answer lists of unspecified length.
 10. `rows` : string containing an integer `"m"`.
 How many horizontal answer lists to display.
 By default, this is not used.
 If it is specified and `columns` is _not_ specified, this will change to a grid-format with multiple horizontal answer lists of unspecified width.
 If both `columns` and `rows` are specified then this will provide a fixed length and width grid format, where items can be dragged to any position in the grid in any order.
 You cannot specify `rows` without specifying `columns`.
 11. `transpose` : `"true"` or `"false"`; `"false"` by default.
 While the student is able to re-orient between vertical and horizontal as they wish, the default on load is for columns to be vertical.
 If you wish them to default to being horizontal, then pass `transpose="true"`.
+12. `log` : `"true"` or `"false"`; `"false"` by default.
+When set to `"true"` the student's will contain their entire drag-and-drop move history for that attempt, along with the timestamp (number of seconds since 00:00 GMT 01/01/1970) of that move.

 ## Random generation of `proof_step` order